rnag/rnag.github.io/_posts/2022-11-28-first-experience-at-reinvent.markdown

 In fact, I should pin the above question and address it in the conclusion section, summarizing in a couple sentences.
 In all honesty, that would be a worthwhile goal or a key takeaway from this altogether brief article that I have cobbled together in my free time, once setting aside the sufficient and altogether necessary time required to reflect on my time in Vegas attending the tech event.

 But anyways, I digress here.
 And by the way, this article is still a _**work-in-progress**_ for now.
-So expect full-stops and potholes in the road.
-This is all part of my re:Invent Somewhat Personal Journal Experience.
+So expect full-stops and potholes in the road ahead.
+This is all part of my re:Invent Somewhat Personal Journal Experience™️.

 # How It Happened